stefanprodan/k8s-prom-hpa/README.md

 At the current rate of requests per second the deployment will never get to the max value of 10 pods.
 Three replicas are enough to keep the RPS under 10 per each pod.

-After the load tests finishes the PHA will down scale the deployment to it's initial replicas:
+After the load tests finishes the HPA will down scale the deployment to it's initial replicas:

 ```
 Events: